saching13/Validation-of-Synthetic-Image-data-for-Autonomous-Driving/README.md

 The original implementation comes from [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).

-Our YOLO3 detects 5 different micro-mobility vehicles from the images captured by the [lgsvl/simulator](https://github.com/lgsvl/simulator).
+Our YOLO3 detects 5 different micro-mobility vehicles from the images captured by the [LGSVL Automotive Simulator Micromobility version](https://github.com/deepaktalwardt/lgsvl_simulator_micromobility).
 The vehicles we are interested in detecting include scooters, hoverboards, skateboards, segways, and one-wheels.

 ## Quick Start